Formula to Calculate Average Inventory

 Average Inventory Formula is used to calculate the mean value of Inventory at a certain point of time by taking the average of the Inventory at the beginning and at the end of the accounting period.
 It helps management to understand the Inventory, the business needs to hold during its daily course of business.

 Since Ending Inventory can be impacted by a sudden drawdown of Inventory or a large supply of Inventory, therefore Average takes care of such spikes as it takes the mean value of both the Beginning and Ending Inventory.

 Example (with Excel Template)

-ABC Limited reported the following details pertaining to its Inventory levels as on 31.03.2018.
+ABC Limited reported the following details on its Inventory levels as on 31.03.2018.